limjiahau/limjiahau/README.md

 ## 🚀 About Me

-A current undergraduate student, majoring in Mechanical Engineering at Nanyang Technological University, gaining experience in data visualizations, programming, machine learning.
+An undergraduate student, majoring in Mechanical Engineering at Nanyang Technological University, gaining experience in data visualizations, programming, machine learning.

 Most of my Data Science projects are on [Kaggle](https://www.kaggle.com/jiahaulim).